Kubernetes StatefulSet: A Deep Dive

 kubectl delete pvc postgres-data-postgres-{0..2}

-Scaling StatefulSets is SLOW because it's sequential:
+Scaling StatefulSets is slow because it's sequential:

 # This might take 5-10 minutes!